-and improve their financial literacy in

-training need arose during the rapid

-the brick entrepreneurs as well as the

-spending behaviors.
-The training

-highlighted the income and expenditure pattern of the workers and identifying the ways to reduce the expenses.
+Financial literacy training: The financial literacy training was organized to raise awareness of male and female workers and improve their financial literacy in selective brick kilns.
+The financial literacy training need arose during the rapid gender need assessment (RGNA) from the brick entrepreneurs as well as the workers.
+The financial literacy awareness program helped them to gain knowledge and bring about improvements in their spending behaviors.
+The training highlighted the income and expenditure pattern of the workers and identifying the ways to reduce the expenses.
 Financial education training taught individuals how to weigh the risks and make more responsible choices.
 These trainings had a special focus on married couples and also on young male and female workers.